Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Introduction

-In this paper, we allow noncentral (nonzero-mean) sub-Gaussian adversarial disturbances and use the $l_1$-norm estimator $\argmin_{A\in\mathbb{R}^{d\times d}}\sum_{t=0}^{T-1}\|x_{t+1}-Ax_t\|_1$ to identify the unknown matrix within a finite time.
+In this paper, we allow adversarial noncentral (nonzero-mean) disturbances and identify the unknown matrix within a finite time by using the $l_1$-norm estimator, given by $\argmin_{A}\sum_{t=0}^{T-1}\|x_{t+1}-Ax_t\|_1$.
 Our work presents the first result in the literature for the exact retrieval of the true matrix even in the presence of adversarial noncentral disturbances.
-Under the assumptions that the probability of having an attack at a given time is $0<p<1$ (see Assumption \ref{null}) and each attack covers the entire space in expectation (see Assumption \ref{nondg}), we construct two scenarios of the adversarial disturbance structure: \begin{enumerate}[leftmargin=1.75em] \item symmetric disturbance around zero \textit{scaled} by an amplifying random vector (see Assumption \ref{advnon}) with $0<p<1$, \item \textit{any} adversarial noncentral disturbance with $0<p<0.5$, \end{enumerate} The first scenario is applicable to the domain where the positive and negative disturbances occur with equal chance, each of which can be scaled arbitrarily.
+Under the assumptions that the probability of having an attack at a given time is $p\in(0,1)$ (see Assumption \ref{null}) and each attack covers the entire space in expectation (see Assumption \ref{nondg}), we construct two scenarios of the adversarial disturbance structure: \begin{enumerate}[leftmargin=1.75em] \item symmetric disturbance around zero \textit{scaled} by a random vector (see Assumption \ref{advnon}) with $0<p<1$, \item \textit{any} adversarial noncentral disturbance with $0<p<0.5$. \end{enumerate} The first scenario is applicable to the domain where positive and negative disturbances occur with equal chance, each of which can be scaled arbitrarily.
 For example, beliefs based on behavioral bias may cause fluctuations in the stock market \cite{lo2004adaptive} or energy demand \cite{werth2021energy}, which can be explained by disturbances of arbitrary magnitude.
-A more practical situation arises in the second scenario: it applies when an extremely large attack with a nonzero mean occasionally affects the system, such as natural disaster on power systems \cite{buldyrev2010cat, wang2016power, yan2020power, trakas2022st}, unanticipated malicious cyber attacks \cite{pasqualetti2013cyber, duo2022cyber}, and others.
+A more practical situation arises in the second scenario: it applies when an extremely large attack with a nonzero mean occasionally affects the system, such as natural disaster on power systems \cite{buldyrev2010cat, wang2016power, yan2020power}, unanticipated malicious cyber attacks \cite{pasqualetti2013cyber, duo2022cyber}, and others.
 In this paper, we will show that the $l_1$-norm estimator is indeed a robust estimator capable of successfully prevailing over such disturbances.
 Note that while the paper focuses on autonomous linear systems, it can be readily generalized to linear systems with inputs as well as nonlinear systems linearly parameterized by basis functions.
-This generalization can be achieved by adopting the formulation and technique studied in \cite{zhang2024exact}, but this will be left as future work due to space restrictions.
+These types of generalization can be achieved by adopting the formulation and techniques studied in \cite{yalcin2023exact,zhang2024exact}, but this will be left as future work due to space restrictions.

 The paper is organized as follows.
 In Sections \ref{Prelim} and \ref{sec: prob formulation}, we introduce the preliminaries and formulate the problem, respectively.
 In Section \ref{exact recovery}, we study the two scenarios of adversarial noncentral disturbances and show that the exact recovery is achieved within finite time.
 In Section \ref{sec: experiments}, we present numerical experiments that support our main results.
 Finally, concluding remarks are provided in Section \ref{sec: conclusion}.